wichopy/serverless-oauth2-blog-post/blogpost.md

 This flow works for some use cases, but most likely we would want our users to just authenticate once and be able to access their data as long as they are logged in.
 Lets look at how to do this in the next section.

-### Server side API requests
+## 3. Server side API requests

 `git checkout offline-api-requests`

 In OAuth2 terms, being able to access a user's data while they are away from the app is called *offline access*.
 We will use this mechanism to improve our user experience.

-On the client, we will use the gapi grantOfflineAccess method to start this flow.
+On the client, we will use the gapi `grantOfflineAccess` method to start this flow.
 ```javascript
 function openConsentWindow() {
     gapi.auth2.getAuthInstance().grantOfflineAccess({